tpokorra/user_cas/README.md

 If CAS provides extra attributes, `user_cas` can retrieve the values of them.
 Since their name differs in various setups it is necessary to map ownCloud-attribute-names to CAS-attribute-names.

+**User-ID**: Name of user-id attribute in CAS.
+Only fill this out, if you need to use a specific CAS attribute for the user-id.
+If left empty, the default CAS user-id is used.
+Default: empty

 **Email**: Name of email attribute in CAS.
 Default: empty

 **Display Name**: Name of display name attribute(s) in CAS (this might be the "real name" of a user or a combination of two fields like: firstnames+surnames).
 Default: empty